 Name Age Title

 Michael Klein 57 Chief Executive Officer and Chairman of the Board of Directors

 Peter Seibold 56 Chief Financial Officer

 Jeremy Paul Abson 53 Director

 Glenn R. August 59 Director

 Dena J. Brumpton 57 Director

 Mark Klein 58 Director

 Malcolm S. McDermid 42 Director

 Karen G. Mills 67 Director

 Michael Klein is our Chief Executive Officer and Chairman.
 Mr. Klein currently serves as Chief Executive Officer, President and Chairman of the Boards of Directors of Churchill Capital Corp IV, Churchill Capital Corp V, Churchill Capital Corp VI and Churchill Capital Corp VII, each of which is a blank check company whose sponsor is an affiliate of M. Klein and Company, LLC, Director of Credit Suisse Group AG and Credit Suisse AG.
 Mr. Klein was the co-founder and Chairman of Churchill Capital Corp, a blank check company formed in 2018.
 Churchill Capital Corp merged with Clarivate Analytics in May 2019, and Mr. Klein served on the board of directors of Clarivate Analytics until 2020.
 Mr. Klein was also the founder, Chief Executive Officer, President and Chairman of the Board of Directors of Churchill Capital Corp III, a blank check company formed in 2019.
-Churchill Capital Corp III merged with MultiPlan, Inc. in October 2020, and Mr. Klein currently serves on the board of directors of MultiPlan, Inc. Mr. Klein is the founder and managing partner of M. Klein is a strategic advisor to global companies, boards of directors, senior executives, governments and institutional investors.
+Churchill Capital Corp III merged with MultiPlan, Inc. in October 2020, and Mr. Klein currently serves on the board of directors of MultiPlan, Inc. Mr. Klein is the founder and managing partner of M. Klein and Company, which he founded in 2012.
+M. Klein and Company is a global strategic advisory firm that provides its clients a variety of advice tailored to their objectives.
+Mr. Klein is a strategic advisor to global companies, boards of directors, senior executives, governments and institutional investors.
 Mr. Klein's background in strategic advisory work was built during his 30-year career, including more than two decades at Citi and its predecessors, during which he initiated and executed strategic advisory transactions.
-He began his career as an investment banker in the M&A Advisory Group at Salomon Smith Barney and subsequently became Chairman and Co-Chief Executive Officer of Cit Markets and Banking, with responsibilities for global corporate and his Bachelors of Science in Economics with concentrations in finance and accounting.
-Mr. Klein was selected to serve on the Churchill Board due to his significant investment banking and advisory experience.
+He began his career as an investment banker in the M&A Advisory Group at Salomon Smith Barney and subsequently became Chairman and Co-Chief Executive Officer of Citi Markets and Banking, with responsibilities for global corporate and investment banking and Global Transaction Services across Citi.
+Mr. Klein is a graduate of The Wharton School of the University of Pennsylvania, where he earned his Bachelors of Science in Economics with concen